 We might still make it to some Chinese New Year events next week if all the stars are aligned, so I decided to go not with a craft but with a baking project on a rainy Saturday afternoon.
 I was inspired by this post, but used All Recipes variation instead.
 Next time I am curious to see how butter-free recipe would work.

-Anna loves to help in the kitchen – baking/cooking projects are always met with much more enthusiasm than arts and crafts.
+Smarty loves to help in the kitchen – baking/cooking projects are always met with much more enthusiasm than arts and crafts.
 Her favorite part was, of course, adding food coloring, and she was very proud to be able to handle it on her own and to decide on colors for our cookies.

 To be honest, the recipe was not “so easy” for me as advertised, especially in the folding part.
 Also, the paper scraps with wishes were sticking badly to the dough.
-Anna, however, was very pleased with the results and gobbled up a few fortune cookies right away.
+Smarty, however, was very pleased with the results and gobbled up a few fortune cookies right away.
 She got, Water Your Mind.
 Read in one and Pick your favorite food and eat it as soon as possible in another, which, of course, prompted her to ask for chocolate.

 And here is the end result – not picture perfect, but tastier than restaurant variety and good enough to share with friends yesterday during a play date.
 We will finish the rest off today with our Chinese New Year dinner.